NethServer/docs/administrator-manual/en/accounts.rst

    - Domain: local.nethserver.org
    - Default NetBIOS domain: LOCAL

-   If the default NetBIOS domain is not good for you environment, you can change it from command line: ::
+   If the default NetBIOS domain is not good for your environment, you can change it from command line: ::

       config set smb service Workgroup <your_netbios_domain>